ahallrq/dvb-t-newcastle-aus/README.md

-# DVB-T configuration files for Newcastle and the Lower Hunter
+# DVB-T configuration files for Newcastle and the Lower Hunter regions

 This repository contains configuration files allowing anyone who lives in the Newcastle and Lower Hunter regions to watch free-to-air television via a DVB-T compatible tv tuner card on GNU/Linux.